 A still more difficult question is the extent to which free Athenian citizens were engaged in handicrafts and performed ordinary manual toil.
 And here again, while such work was not the rule among the Athenians and was usually relegated to slaves, it is easy to exaggerate the contempt of the Athenians for such tasks and their freedom from them.
 It is true that in Athens, as elsewhere in Greece, domestic service and the rougher kinds of manual labour were usually performed by slaves.
 But manual labour was not regarded as so degrading by the democracy of Athens as in oligarchical states.
 How largely the labour of the farm was performed by freemen has been already mentioned, and certainly in the time of Pericles a considerable amount of manual labour in the city also fell to their lot.
-Plutarch alleges that one reason why Pericles undertook so many great building schemes was to provide work for the handi-The passage is worth quoting in craftsmen of Athens. this connection.
+Plutarch alleges that one reason why Pericles undertook so many great building schemes was to provide work for the handicraftsmen of Athens.
+The passage is worth quoting in this connection (Plutarch, Pericles 12).
 "It was right, Pericles argued, that after the city had provided all that was necessary for war, it should devote its surplus money to the erection of buildings which would be a glory to it for all ages, while these works would create plenty by leaving no one unemployed and encouraging all sorts of handicraft. . . .
-As he did not wish the mechanics and lower classes to be without their share, nor yet to see them receive it without doing work for it, he had laid the foundations of great edifices which would require industries of every kind to complete them. . . .
-The different materials used, such as stone, brass, ivory, gold, ebony, cypresswood, and so forth, would require special artisans for each, such as carpenters, modellers, smiths, stone-masons, dyers, melters and moulders of gold, ivory-painters, embroiderers and workers in relief; and also men to bring them to the city, such as sailors and captains of ships and pilots for such as came by sea; and for those who came by land, carriage-builders, horse-breeders, drivers, rope-makers, linen-manufacturers, shoemakers, roadmenders, and miners.
-Each trade, moreover, employed a number of unskilled labourers, so that in a word there would be work for persons of every age and class." is clear that the workers here alluded to, both skilled and unskilled, were citizens, for Pericles would have no interest in providing work for voteless slaves or aliens.
+As he did not wish the mechanics and lower classes to be without their share. nor yet to see them receive it without doing work for it, he had laid the foundations of great edifices which would require industries of every kind to complete them. . . .
+The different materials used, such as stone, brass, ivory, gold, ebony, cypress-wood, and so forth, would require special artisans for each, such as carpenters, modellers, smiths, stone-masons, dyers, melters and moulders of gold, ivory-painters, embroiderers and workers in relief; and also men to bring them to the city, such as sailors and captains of ships and pilots for such as came by sea; and for those who came

+Plutarch is writing at a distance of more than 500 years from the event, and the passage reflects, perhaps, partially the ideas of the Roman Empire; but he wrote with much contemporary evidence before his eyes, and, though his statements must always be accepted with some reserve, this one seems to me suggestive and valuable by land, carriage-builders, horse-breeders, drivers, ropemakers, linen-manufacturers, shoemakers, road-menders, and miners.
+Each trade, moreover, employed a number of unskilled labourers, so that in a word there would be work for persons of every age and class."
+It is clear that the workers here alluded to, both skilled and unskilled, were citizens, for Pericles would have no interest in providing work for voteless slaves or aliens.
 If we think then of the citizens of Periclean Athens, we must modify the view which makes them a race of idlers living on the tribute of subjects and the work of slaves.
 We must remember that a large proportion were engaged in commerce and a considerable number employed in handicraft.
 The roughest work, however, was doubtless always performed by slaves.